 "There's four houses, and the best is Slytherin.
 Anyone who wants to succeed is in Slytherin.
 It's the house for the ambitious, the clever, and the sneaky.
 If you're really smart then you belong in Ravenclaw.
 My brother Elan says they're a bunch of bookworms.
 If you like to work hard then you'll be in Hufflepuff, so they say, but Elan says they're a bunch of duffers.
 They have to work hard because they don't really fit anywhere else.
 Then if you've got more courage than common sense, you're in Gryffindor.
 They don't understand that sometimes discretion is the better part of valour."

 "What's that mean?"

-"Sometimes you should run away because otherwise you might get hurt."
-Draco was grinning.
+"Sometimes you should run away because otherwise you might get hurt," Draco said with a grin.